polterguy/polterguy.github.io/documentation/magic.lambda.io/index.md

 This slot takes a filename as its primary argument, and optionally any amount of lambda children objects.
-It allows for dynamically substituting for instance `{{ '{{' }}*/.name}}` segments in your original source file, by invoking lambda objects it can find by evaluating your `{{ '{{' }}xyz}}` segment as an expression, that leads to the lambda object you want to execute.
+It allows for dynamically substituting for instance `{{ '{{' }}*/.name}}` segments in your original source file, by invoking lambda objects it can find by evaluating your `{{ '{{' }}xyz}}` segment as an expression leading to some lambda object you want to execute.
 Below is an example of usage that assumes you've got a file named _"foo.html"_ at the root folder of your installation resembling the following.

 **/foo.html**